listar2000/java_Projects/README.md

 # March 6, 2018
 Comit two recent projects into the folder.
 The `SortingProject` is to make a phonebook with functions such as adding/deleting/setting personal information, writing/reading to file, and sorting.
 The other project is in the `20180306` folder, which records answers to a set of AP CS problems.

-//TODO add information about `holiday project` and finish the `SortingProject`//
+//TODO add information about `holiday project` and finish the `SortingProject`